 Gardening can be done throughout the progression of dementia.
 Because dementia is a neurodegenerative disease, it worsens over time and once-familiar tasks can become increasingly difficult.
 Seniors with dementia are able to perform gardening tasks in early, middle, and late stages of the disease, although those tasks may change as the disease progresses.
 For example, someone in the early stage of dementia may be able to own the entire process, while someone in the later stages of dementia can help monitor the growth of the seeds and pick ripe vegetables.

-The Landing of Towamencin encourages and empowers seniors in assisted living and memory care by providing care services with a whole lotta love.
+The Landing of Towamencin encourages and empowers seniors in independent living, personal care, and memory care by providing care services with a whole lotta love.
 Visit our Facebook page and see how seniors thrive at The Landing of Towamencin!